tangibl/tangibl-rs/README.md

 ```

 The library additionally contains a JSON printer and a visitor abstraction for
 performing actions based on the shape of the AST.
+Click [here](docs/grammar.md)
+for an overview of the Tangibl grammar.

 ### Motivation for enum use in visitor